hurleyac/climo-analysis/README.md

 2. Similarly, replace all instances of "krdm" with your desired ICAO.
 3. This creates all the plots (56 for each location)

+climo-analysis.Rmd:
+1. There are many instances of hard-coding into this file to speed up the process (it took ~3hrs to compile/run due to the complexity/computational intensity of the dependant scripts).
+So, pick what you want, cut what you want.
+I made use of lots of tabs to make interacting with the data simpler, without as much scrolling.
+2. Something to keep in mind, it references the locations of the .pngs you created in the previous, 'Plot' script.
+Make sure if you use this layout you are changing the directory path so it will pull the correct picture.
+Also, you may want to remove the 14th Weather Squadron emblem (line 80) otherwise it will probably kill it or hang it up (after running the long scripts).

+The .R scripts can be run independent of the .Rmd file.
+However, the analysis-Rcode.R script needs to be run prior to the analysis-Plots.R script, as the prior is dependent upon the later.